tapih/dotfiles/README.md

 - [Hack Nerd Font](https://www.nerdfonts.com/font-downloads) (Extract zip and install via righ click menu)
 - [AutoHotKey v2](https://www.autohotkey.com/)

+#### Taskbar

+- Update Taskbar not to show default icons.
+- Hide automatically.
+- Use the Dark theme.

-#### Settings
+#### Input

+- Swap ctrl and caps lock with PowerToys.
 - [Enable Unicode UTF-8](https://togeonet.co.jp/post-13850).
 - [Increase key repeat speed](https://www.pasoble.jp/windows/10/keyboard-sokudo-settei.html).
 - Update the setting of Mozc to use Ctrl+Space to toggle IME.
+- Download autohotkey.ahk and place it in the startup folder.

+#### Appearance

 - Show accent color on window borders via Personalization > Colors > Show accent color on title bars and windows borders.
 - Disable the window animation of the Windows system via Settings > Accesibility > Animation effects.

+### WSL

 - Install WSL2 with `wsl --install`.
-- Configure Windows Terminal.
-  - Set WSL2 to a default terminal.
+- Set WSL2 to a default terminal on Windows Terminal.
-  - Use One Half Dark.
+- Use One Half Dark on Windows Terminal.
-  - Use Hack Nerd Font.
+- Use Hack Nerd Font on Windows Terminal.
-- Download autohotkey.ahk and place it in the startup folder.
-- Configure Edge to use vertical tabs and simplify the apperance.
-- Update the Quick Task hotkey of Todoist to Shift+Alt+K.
+- Use the Dart theme.

+### Edge

+- Make the appearance as simple as possible.
+- Use Google for search.

 ## WSL2